-To the right of the mixer is another thin vertical section, this one containing assorted global parameters.
+To the right of the mixer is a thin vertical ouptput section, containing assorted global parameters.
 Pitch allows the pitch of all oscillators to be offset from an octave down (-12 semitones) to an octave up (12).
 Targeting this parameter with an LFO is an ideal way to create vibrato on this synth.
 The Glide setting is the amount of time that it takes for each new note to smoothly transition from the previous pitch to the current one.
-And at bottom are Pan(ning) and Gain controls.
+And at bottom are per-voice Gain and Pan(ning) controls, along with an Output level control.